grantgpteu/grantgpt-dev/memory-bank/progress.md

 *   **Test Deployment Workflow:** Test the updated deployment process defined in `.github/workflows/deploy-dev.yml`.
 *   **Test Let's Encrypt Script:** Test the updated `deployment/docker_compose/init-letsencrypt.sh` script in a relevant environment.
 *   **Future Sync/Rebrand:** Plan and execute the next synchronization and rebranding cycle when required.
 *   **Refine Memory Bank:** Continuously update Memory Bank files as the project evolves and deeper understanding is gained.
+(Current update cycle completed on 2025-09-05).
 *   **Local Sync (Optional):** Decide if/when to synchronize the local repository with `origin/main`.

-## Current Status (as of 2025-05-06)
+## Current Status (as of 2025-09-05)

 *   **Repository State (`origin/main`):** The `origin/main` branch is at commit `175c4dc51426667f6d128c655c75ad48b61fbe2f` (Note: This commit hash is from previous context and may need verification if further pushes to origin/main have occurred).
 *   **Rebranding:** The codebase has been automatically rebranded (text, logos, CSS colors) via the `rebrand.yml` workflow and manually updated in `web/src/app/globals.css` and `web/src/app/layout.tsx`.
 Visual confirmation is pending.